bitwarden/help/_articles/organizations/admin-reset.md

 When your Master Password is reset, you will receive an email from Bitwarden to inform you of this.
 On receiving this email, contact your Organization administrator to obtain your new Master Password through a secure channel like [Bitwarden Send]({{site.baseurl}}/article/create-send/).

-Once you have regained access to your Vault using the new Master Password, you should immediately change your Master Password to something **strong** and **memorable**.
-Changing your Master Password after a reset will help to protect your privacy.
+When the user regains access to their Vault using the reset Master Password, they will be prompted to create their own new Master Password:

+`Image Placeholder`

+{% callout success %}
+**Why require this?** Users must create their own new Master Password after a reset for a few reasons:
+- To protect their privacy by ensuring nobody else knows their Master Password
+- To reduce the likelihood of subsequent reset by encouraging them to choose a Master Password that is memorable to them
+{% endcallout %}